EESI/theseus/cran-comments.md

 0 errors | 0 warnings | 0 notes

 Dev versions:

 * Seemingly have issues with igraph and phyloseq installations.
 Both of these dependencies are well maintained and shouldn't be an issue when new R versions release.

-## Notes
+## Responses to Previous Submission [12/18/17]

-* Removed Akima depends due to licensing issues
+* Removed Akima depends due to licensing issues; it's not longer used in the pkg
+* Vignette takes ~15s to knit; tests take ~47s to complete

 ## License